-Students who enroll in more than one class will receive a 15 percent discount off each additional class.
+Students who enroll in more than one class within the same order will receive a $25 discount off each additional class.
 Drop-in classes are not eligible.
 Other restrictions may also apply.

 A $30.00 fee will be assessed for returned checks due to insufficient funds or closed accounts.

-Each term, a number of shows require actors, including Training Center productions such as Writing 6 revues or independent comedy productions.
-Auditions are generally open to current students and alumni of the Training Center, though final say lies with the individual director.
-The Training Center will post audition dates on the callboard and e-newsletter as available.
+Each term, a number of shows require actors, including student productions such as Writing 6 revues or independent comedy productions.
+Auditions are generally open to current students and alumni, though final say lies with the individual director.
+Audition dates, requirements, and other information will be shared via email and our website as available.

 We cannot guarantee that graduates will be given performing positions.
-As a student of the Training Center you have a leg up on the competition because you are studying improvisation in the way that a Second City performer needs to have studied.
-Many of the current members of the Second City Resident and Touring Companies are graduates of the Training Center.
-However, no one is guaranteed a job with the Second City once you graduate from the Training Center.
+As a Second City student you have a leg up on the competition because you are studying improvisation in the way that a Second City performer needs to have studied.
+Many of the current members of the Second City Resident and Touring Companies are graduates of our educational programs.
+However, completing our programs does not guarantee a job with the Second City.

 Performances & Tickets